Mews Data Processing Addendum

 During the term of Partner’s Agreement with Mews, Partner may request that Mews assists Partner’s efforts to comply with Partner’s obligations under an applicable data protection or privacy law and regulations provided (i) such requested assistance is relevant to Services that support the Processing of Personal Data, (ii) such requested assistance is commercially reasonable and proportionate to the objective of the exercise with which Mews is requested to assist, and (iii) if MEWS Systems agrees to so assist, that all of its associated costs and expenses (including the cost of its staff’s time) shall be borne by the Partner and reimbursed to Mews on demand.

 6.1 In relation to third parties or sub-contracting the Processing of Personal Data, Mews may only authorise a third party (Sub-processor) to Process the Personal Data with the prior consent of the Partner and provided that provisions relating to data processing and data protection in the Sub-processor’s contract with respect to the Personal Data is on terms which are substantially the same as those set out in this Addendum provided that the sub-processor’s contract with respect to the Personal Data terminates automatically on termination of the Agreement for any reason.
-For the purpose hereof the following persons are approved by the Partner by signing this Addendum: (i) Sub-processors listed in Schedule No. 2 hereof, (ii) Mews’ Affiliates and (iii) any Sub-processor authorised by Partner via its Authorised User by authorizing an integration with Mews Services via MEWS Account or otherwise.
+For the purpose hereof the following persons are approved by the Partner by signing this Addendum: (i) Sub-processors listed in Annex III hereof, (ii) Mews’ Affiliates and (iii) any Sub-processor authorised by Partner via its Authorised User by authorizing an integration with Mews Services via MEWS Account or otherwise.
 Mews may during the term of the agreement involve new Sub-processors in Processing, provided that such Sub-processors only access and use Personal Data to the extent required to perform obligations subcontracted to it.

 6.2 Objection Right for New Sub-processors